Fitness Testing

 What is a good score?

-What is considered a good score not only depends on your age and sex, but also which sport you are involved in.
+What is considered a good score not only depends on your age and sex, but also on which sport you are involved in.
 In a sport that aerobic fitness is not important, getting a low score could be just as good as getting a high score if you sport is distance running or some other sport in which aerobic fitness is very important.
-To get an idea of what results sports people are getting in this test, see the page about Athlete Beep Test Score.
+There is a rating table on the beep test description page.
+To get an idea of what result you should be aiming for, and results of athletes in this test, see the page about Athlete Beep Test Scores and the list of Beep test minimum standards.

 Can I convert my result from the 15 meter test to the 20 meter test?

-Some groups perform the 15 m test rather than the commonly used 20 m version (see more about Beep Test Variations).
-I do not know of any formula to convert the results of one to the other.
+Some groups perform the 15m test rather than the commonly used 20m version (see more about Beep Test Variations).
+I do not know of any magic formula to convert the results of one to the other.
 A rough conversion could be done by calculating the distance traveled in one test (e.g. 20 meters x the total number of shuttles), then see what level would have been achieved if the same distance was covered in the other version of the test.
+FitnessGram have provided a PACER conversion chart to convert scores on the 15m PACER to a 20m score to enter in the FitnessGram software.

 Related Pages